Department of Business & Design

-The Department of Business Administration offers Bachelor of Science degrees in each of the following five areas: Accounting, Business Administration, Finance, Marketing, and Sport Management.
-Also available is the joint-degree Bachelor of Science in Health Information Management program with Rutgers University.
-Students may only double major in two majors offered by the Department of Business Administration if they take 30 unique credits for each major.
+The Department of Business & Design offers Bachelor of Science degrees in each of the following five areas: Accounting, Business Administration, Finance, Marketing, and Sport Management.
+The department also offers a Bachelor of Arts degree in Graphic Design.
+Students may only double major in two majors offered by the Department of Business & Design if they take 30 unique credits for each major.
 These credits must be approved by the program coordinator and department chair.

-The Department of Business Administration also offers minors in Accounting, Business Administration, Economics, Finance, Management, Marketing, Social Media Marketing, and Sport Management.
+The department also offers minors in Accounting, Business Administration, Cybersecurity Administration, Design Thinking & Innovation, Digital Marketing, Economics, Esports, Finance, Graphic Design, Healthcare Administration, Leadership, Management, Marketing, and Sport Management.
 Students also have the opportunity to earn a GCU Certificate in International Business.

 Requirements for a New Jersey CPA License